Birla Mandir

-Birla Mandir (Birla Temple) refers to different Hindu temples or Mandirs built by the Birla family, in different cities across India.
-All these temples are magnificently built, some of them in white marble or in sandstone.
+The Birla Mandirs (Birla Temples) refer to different Hindu temples or Mandirs built by the Birla family in different cities across India.
+All these temples are magnificently built, some in white marble or sandstone.
 The temples are generally located in a prominent location, carefully designed to accommodate a large number of visitors.
 The worship and discourses are well organized.
-The first one was built in 1939 in Delhi collectively by Jugal Kishore Birla and his brothers, as well their father.
-Later temples have been built by, and are managed by different branches of the family.
+The first one was built in 1939 in Delhi collectively by Jugal Kishore Birla and his brothers and their father.
+Later temples were built by and managed by different branches of the family.
 For both of the temples in Varanasi, the Birlas joined other donors to support the cost.

 History and design

-The Birla temples in Delhi and Bhopal were intended to fill a void, because these cities, ruled for centuries by Muslim dynasties, did not have any notable temples, since the ruler did not permit the construction of grand temples with shikharas.
-Delhi, even though it was the capital of India, did not have any notable temples.
-During the Mughal period, temples with shikharas were prohibited until the late Mughal period.
-The first temple to be built by the Birla family is the Laxminarayan Temple in Delhi which was in 1939.
-Located at a prominent site, the temple was designed to be lofty and spacious, suitable for congregational worship or discourses.
+The Birla temples in Delhi and Bhopal were constructed to fulfill a cultural void in these cities.
+As these cities were ruled for centuries by Muslim dynasties, these cities did not have any notable temples since the Islamic ruler did not permit the construction of grand Hindu temples with shikharas.
+Delhi, even though it was the capital of India, did not have any outstanding Hindu temples left.
+During the Mughal period, temples with a shikhara were prohibited until the late Mughal period.
+The first temple to be built by the Birla family is the Laxminarayan Temple in Delhi, which was opened in 1939.
+Located at a prominent site, The temple was designed to be lofty and spacious, suitable for congregational worship or discourses.
 Although built using modern technology, it very loosely conformed to the Nagara style.
-The Birlas also build the adjoining Buddhist temple and donated it to the Mahabodhi Society.
+The Birlas also built the adjoining Buddhist temple and donated it to the Mahabodhi Society.